SijiaHuo/ClassicalMLMethodsInR/README.md

 In Q3 - Q6, the script derives, implements, and assesses the variational inference (VI) algorithm for the LDA model.

 ### HW6_Sijia.pdf & HW6_Sijia.Rmd

+The script derives and implements the forward algorithm, backward algorithm, and the Baum-Welch algorithm for the Hidden Markov Models (HMMs).
+Then the script runs a toy example leveraging the Hidden Markov Model (HMM).